khenidak/kubernetes-dev-on-azure/for-you.md

 # What if i want to run old code and new code on the same cluster?

 for whatever reason you needed that - welcome to the dark side -.
 You can use Agent pools for this.
 Create a cluster with multiple agent pools, each agent pool can run using a different version of kubelet. *They will all use one version of control plane components*.
-This will allow you to compare old and new on the same cluster (Just in casse, This is not a production scenario, don't do that on production)
+This will allow you to compare old and new on the same cluster (Just in case, This is not a production scenario, don't do that on production)

 > This assumes that your types didn't change.